xsf/xmpp.org/content/about/xmpp-standards-foundation.md

 ## The Board{#board}

 The Board of Directors of the XMPP Standards Foundation oversees the business affairs of the organisation.
-As elected by the XSF membership, the Board of Directors for 2020-2021 consists of the following individuals:
+As elected by the XSF membership, the Board of Directors consists of the following individuals:

 - __Arc Riley__ has been contributing to the free software community for over two decades, and maintains a large number of freely licensed XMPP packages.
 He lead for Python XML-SIG, mentor students working on XMPP-related projects and frequently presents on XMPP (lightning talks, poster sessions, workshops, etc).
 - __Edward Maurer__ is working in engineering automation (energy sector, non-XMPP) and is volunteering in XMPP since more than five years already.
 Since 2020 he is thriving the [XSF Communication Team](https://xmpp.org/about/xsf/comm-team/).
 Besides successfully supporting the XMPP Community and its projects he is co-author of [XMPP Providers](https://providers.xmpp.net/).
 Find the contact and details in the [XMPP wiki profile](https://wiki.xmpp.org/web/User:Echolon).